HMMobAppsOccupied/HMMobAppsOccupied.github.io/_posts/2021-1-12-design_check-in.md

 ##### Task 4: A Student Using the Application to Find where there Friends are
 An existing task that students partake in now to locate their friends is messaging their friends through messaging apps.
 A new task that our app will create that can make this process of locating friends easier and more efficient would be looking at our app to find the exact location of friends.
 Due to social distancing guidelines tents have been placed throughout the field, and locating the exact location or tent where your friends are can be difficult due to a lack of a map dictating where each tent is.
 The new task will allow students to open the app and find where each tent is located on the campus to find where their friends are.
 This can improve the efficiency of messaging apps, as students simply need to say which tent they are in and then their friends can locate the tent through a map.

-##### Task 5: A Student Avoiding Crowded Tents by Using the App
+##### Task 5: A Student Avoiding Crowded Tents and Entering Tents by Using the App
 Through contextual inquiries, we found that students currently walk around a field to find a tent that they feel safe to sit or relax in.
 A new task that Occupied will create is to find the less crowded tents through our app.
 Due to social distancing guidelines, tents have been placed throughout the field, and locating a less crowded tent can be difficult due to a lack of a platform that keeps track of the occupancy.
 The new task will allow students to open the app and find the occupancy of each tent.
 This can improve the efficiency as students simply need to follow the map on our app to a tent that is less occupied.
+The students can then sign into a tent to occupy it.

 ##### Task 6: A Teacher Being Aletered when a Tent is Too Crowded and Not Safe
 It is often difficult to find a tent during lunchtime, and even harder to stay alert when understanding how populated a tent should become.
 Once students sit down to eat, no one is paying attention to those coming in.
 Even though tents are mostly safe since they are spacious and outdoors, it is still important to make sure they do not get overcrowded.
 It should not be the teacher’s responsibility to monitor each tent when it can be done more efficiently.
 With Occupied, a new task will be introduced that will allow teachers to open the app and be alerted if a tent becomes too crowded.
 Instead of walking around the alumni field which takes upwards of 15 minutes a time, the app can show the teacher where they should go.
 This task allows teachers to address unsafe COVID situations while simultaneously saving time and energy.